Sashk-yozz/landing-page/README.md

 # Landing-page
-On this project i use only HTML + CSS and Bootstrap
+On this project i use HTML + CSS and Bootstrap